In shift, RRHA to postpone plan to resume evictions for at least a month

 As of this month, RRHA staff has met with about 530 residents who responded to a public campaign targeting families behind on rent.
 Of those, the agency has helped about 190 apply for rent relief to settle pandemic-era balances totaling $315,600, according to figures officials shared with the committee Wednesday.

-RRHA also has offered more than 800 households payment plans, but four in five have fallen behind on those, too, officials said last month.
+RRHA also has offered more than 800 households payment plans, but 80% of those households have fallen behind on those, officials said last month.

 Stacey Daniels-Fayson, the housing authority’s interim CEO, said staff was trying to determine what portion of residents’ delinquent balances predated the public health crisis.
 She said staff suspected some tenants had chosen not to pay rent in spite of help that is available.